There’s an SEO tool for pretty much everything these days, giving you access to everything you need to run your campaigns.

 Majestic’s API is openly available without authentication, meaning you can pass a URL request containing an API key:

 And return data in JSON format to pretty much anywhere – via Supermetrics’ JSON connector, a custom Sheets formula like IMPORTJSON, or a Python script run on the command line.

-At CIFL, we’ve built an internal template that behaves much like IMPORTJSON, but allows us to return only specific columns from the result (saving you a lot of space against Google Sheets’ 5 million cell limit) – you can grab that template from the CIFL Vault here.
+At CIFL, we’ve built an internal template that behaves much like IMPORTJSON, but allows us to return only specific columns from the result (saving you a lot of space against Google Sheets’ 5 million cell limit).

 Majestic provides freshness explicitly by providing two separate indices: fresh and historic (denoted by the “&datasource=” section of your query string).